AI Declaration

 - Inspiration;

-- Copy editing and proofreading;
+- Copy editing and proofreading (but never for ghostwriting);

 - Challenging my own thinking with questions like, "In what ways could I be wrong about this?"